What is Brand Equity?

 Consumers often feel that most of the brands offer products that are very similar or in some cases, exactly the same as each other.
 Customers look for products that offer value and can solve their problems.
 Hence organizations are facing the challenge of offering a product that can stand out in the crowd.
 This can be achieved through product innovation.

 When companies do not acknowledge and implement different ways of innovation, it is sure to face the risk of losing their brand equity share to their competitors.
 Given the fierce competitive landscape, the importance of brand equity cannot be overstated.
-High level of brand equity indicates a strong product that makes its presence felt in the marketplace
+A high level of brand equity indicates a strong product that makes its presence felt in the marketplace

 For example, The Infinite Monkey Theorem is a true case of innovation.
 When most of the companies were busy bottling wine, it was Ben Parsons, founder of The Infinite Monkey Theorem, who came up with the idea of single-serve cans for wine.
 This was a big hit amongst youth and emerging adults who did not care about fluff and pomp that was traditional wine culture.
 It completely opened up new options such as carrying wine can in a backpack and even being served on airplanes.